 Turkey?
 No Thanks, I'm Vegetarian/Vegan

 No turkey?
 No problem!
 This 100% vegan vegetables Wellington is a real showstopper and can be made in advance up until the baking step.
 Wrap it in plastic and refrigerate for up to three days before baking.

 We also have an entire vegan menu planned out for you, should you want to follow it.

 Other sides can be cooked in advance and served briefly reheated, or even at room temperature.
-I always like to mix up multiple heat sources—that is, some dishes that require an oven, some that can be heated on the stovetop, some that can be warmed in a slow cooker, et cetera—so that there's no last-minute bottleneck.
+In keeping with the spirit of tip #2 above, I always like to mix up multiple heat sources—that is, some dishes that require an oven, some that can be heated on the stovetop, some that can be warmed in a slow cooker, et cetera—so that there's no last-minute bottleneck.
 Here's a quick list of a few of my favorites.

 Make-Ahead Dishes Served With No Reheating

 - Easy Make-Ahead Carrot and Chickpea Salad With Dill and Pumpkin Seeds